By Xam Riche on January 17, 2026 • 13 min read

 Create a mental checklist.
 If you see "Marinated Grilled Chicken," your alarm bell should ring: Ask about the marinade.

-Reality Check: You might do everything right—ask the questions, order the plain chicken—and still get a little bloated.
-That's not your fault.
-It's the nature of invisible ingredients.
-Be kind to yourself if symptoms happen.
+Reality check: You might do everything right, ask the questions, order the plain chicken, and still get a little bloated.
+That is not your fault.
+It is the nature of invisible ingredients.

 Even with the best planning, mistakes happen.
 Maybe the kitchen slipped up, or a "safe" sauce had hidden onions.
-Think of this section as your safety net—you hopefully won't need it, but knowing it's there allows you to relax.
+Think of this section as your safety net: you hopefully will not need it, but knowing it is there makes the meal easier to enjoy.

 Don't panic.
 Stress worsens symptoms.
 If you realize you've eaten a trigger: